pketh/fit-report/README.md

 When run, `report.sh` combines the reporter JSON files into a single file and uploads it to an ftp server (configured in `credentials.sh`).

-On the remote static server, `parser.js` then parses the processed Reporter JSON and renders the fitness visualization.
+On the remote static server, `parser.js` then parses the processed Reporter JSON and renders the fitness visualization using Mustache.

 :fireworks: